metricly/metricly-docs/content/api/api-metrics.md

 ### Response Body

-The following response body returns a list of all metricFQNs associated to the values submitted.
+The following response body returns a list of all metric FQNs associated to the value submitted for **elementId** in the first CURL example.
 ```
 {
   "fqns": [